Birchgrove

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Birchgrove has 14 active public transport stops offering a mix of ferry and bus services.
-These are served by 4 routes, providing 1,678 weekly passenger trips in total.
-The average distance to the nearest stop is 169 meters for residents.
-Most commuters travel outward from this residential area.
-Cars remain the primary mode of transport at 70%, with 10% walking and 8% using buses.
-On average, there are 0.9 vehicles per dwelling, below the regional average.
+Birchgrove has 14 active public transport stops, offering a mix of ferry and bus services.
+These stops are served by four routes, together providing 1,678 weekly passenger trips.
+The average distance to the nearest stop for residents is 169 meters, indicating excellent transport accessibility.
+In this predominantly residential area, most commuters travel outward.
+Cars remain the primary mode of transport at 70%, with walking at 10% and bus use at 8%.
+On average, there are 0.9 vehicles per dwelling, lower than the regional average.

 According to the 2021 Census, 68.7% of residents work from home, which may be influenced by COVID-19 conditions.
-The service frequency averages 239 trips per day across all routes, equating to approximately 119 weekly trips per individual stop.
+The service frequency across all routes averages 239 trips per day, equating to approximately 119 weekly trips per individual stop.

 Frequently Asked Questions - Transport